MicrosoftDocs/windows-dev-docs/hub/android/wsa/index.md

 ### VM Properties

-The properties for the Windows Subsystem for Android VM are listed below.
+The properties for the Windows Subsystem for Android™️ VM are listed below.
 Hardcoding these values is not recommended as that could cause future incompatibilities.

 | Property | Value |
 | --- | --- |